tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 7. Revision of the trademark policy

 This trademark policy can be revised under the following circumstances:
-* For significant changes, OSMF will give at least 30 days notice, and opportunity to comment, on the OSM projects and in an email to `[QQQ: relevant community mailing list?]`.
+* For significant changes, OSMF will give at least 30 days notice, and opportunity to comment, on the OSM projects and in an email to `[TODO]`.
-* For minor changes or changes required by law, when possible OSMF will provide three days’ notice to `[QQQ: relevant community mailing list?]`.
+* For minor changes or changes required by law, when possible OSMF will provide three days’ notice to `[TODO]`.
 Minor changes include language fixes, administrative changes, or corrections of inaccurate statements.
 * For changes to the user-friendly summary, the purpose statement, the FAQs, the trademark request form, and the violation reporting form, OSMF can make changes without notice.

 ## 8. Questions